 1. A Rich Volcanic History

-Lassen Volcanic Park boasts a fascinating eruptive history that has dramatically shaped the landscape of the area.
-There are numerous volcanoes within the park as well as a wide variety of geothermal areas, including roiling fumaroles, mud pots, boiling pools, and steaming ground.
-These geothermal areas form when water falls from the sky and is soaked into the ground where it is then heated by hot rock and molten lava.
-From there, the steam rises from the ground and creates the boiling pools and mud pots.
-Lassen Park is also our only National Park with all 4 types of volcanoes–Shield, Composite, Cinder Cone and Plug Dome–within park boundaries.
-In fact, Lassen Peak is the largest Plug Dome volcano in the world.
+Lassen Volcanic Park boasts a fascinating eruptive history that has dramatically shaped the landscape.
+There are numerous volcanoes within the park and a wide variety of geothermal areas, including roiling fumaroles, mud pots, boiling pools, and steaming ground.
+These geothermal areas form when water falls from the sky and is soaked into the ground, then heated by hot rock and molten lava.
+From there, the steam rises from the ground, creating boiling pools and mud pots.
+Lassen Park is also our only National Park with all four types of volcanoes–Shield, Composite, Cinder Cone, and Plug Dome–within park boundaries.
+Lassen Peak is the largest Plug Dome volcano in the world.
 Lassen’s volcanic past has formed a landscape like nothing you will ever see.
 Visit to learn more about volcanism and feel its history beneath your feet.

 Lassen is well-known in the region for its world-class ranger programs.
-At Lassen, you will find some of the most passionate and informed rangers in the country.
+You will find some of the country’s most passionate and informed rangers at Lassen.
 They are always eager to answer questions, make recommendations, and lend a helpful hand.
-Sign up for a ranger led tour to take full advantage of their incredible knowledge and insight.
-They offer snowshoeing tours, public bird banding demonstrations, astronomy programs, trips to Bumpass Hell, and for the kids, a junior firefighter program.
-For more information on these programs, visit Lassen Park website.
+Sign up for a ranger-led tour to take full advantage of their incredible knowledge and insight.
+They offer snowshoeing tours, public bird banding demonstrations, astronomy programs, trips to Bumpass Hell, and a junior firefighter program for the kids.
+For more information on these programs, visit the Lassen Park website.

 3. Unparalleled Views of the Starry Night Sky

-Lassen Volcanic Park is one of the last parts of the country where you can enjoy a completely clear view of the starry night sky.
-Because it is located far from any major hub of civilization, Lassen has not suffered from light pollution like many other parts of the globe.
-This makes it a great destination for star gazers, astronomy lovers, or anyone who simply likes to admire the night sky.
-Lassen offers some great astronomy programs as well as the annual Dark Sky Festival, a three-day festival every August dedicated entirely to the night sky.
-If you prefer to go out on your own, head to Bumpass Hell parking lot after dark for some pretty stellar views.
+Lassen Volcanic Park is one of the last parts of the country where you can enjoy a clear view of the starry night sky.
+Because it is far from any major hub of civilization, Lassen has not suffered from light pollution like many other parts of the globe.
+This makes it an excellent destination for stargazers, astronomy lovers, or anyone who likes to admire the night sky.
+Lassen offers some great astronomy programs and the annual Dark Sky Festival, a three-day festival every August dedicated entirely to the night sky.
+If you prefer to go out on your own, head to the Bumpass Hell parking lot after dark for some stellar views.

 4. Beautiful Lakes